-You have lots of control and lots of possibilities for running effective and efficient searches in Adobe Acrobat DC.
-A search can be broad or narrow, including many different kinds of data and covering multiple Adobe PDFs.
+You have lots of control and lots of possibilities for running effective and efficient searches in Adobe Acrobat.
+A search can be broad or narrow, including many different kinds of data and

-If you work with large numbers of related PDFs, you can define them as a catalog in Acrobat Pro DC, which generates a PDF index for the PDFs.
+If you work with large numbers of related PDFs, you can define them as a catalog in Acrobat Pro, which generates a PDF index for the PDFs.
 Searching the PDF index—instead of the PDFs themselves—dramatically speeds up searches.
 See Creating PDF indexes.

 You run searches to find specific items in PDFs.
 You can run a simple search, looking for a search term within in a single file, or you can run a more complex search, looking for various kinds of data in one or more PDFs.
 You can selectively replace text.